 The Living and Learning Center at Meharry Medical College addresses these issues by providing 126 affordable, one-bedroom apartment units and amenity spaces within a supportive learning environment to support the next generation of healthcare professionals.

-It has had an over-subscription shortly after availability was announced, and still has a long waiting list.
+With a focus on addressing a significant need for more housing for its students, and creating additional learning space as the institution grows, the building accomplished both of these goals.
 Students now feel encouraged and supported to continue their professional careers at the college knowing they do not have to compete with the financial stress of Nashville’s market rate housing.